-“Each tiny thing matters”.
-His illness started with a little finger trembling and progressed to complete inability to perform daily activities.
-Now he feels that the progression of the disease has stopped.
-He can hold a glass and drink, lift his legs, clap his hands and touch his head with his arm.
+His illness started with a little finger trembling and progressed to a complete inability to perform daily activities.
+After receiving stem cell therapy Parkinson’s disease, he feels that the progression of the disease has stopped.
+He can hold a glass and drink, lift his legs, clap his hands, and touch his head with his arm.

 How and why stem cells work in treating Parkinson’s disease

-MMSCs can produce a wide range of biologically active molecules (cytokines and growth factors), including those with neuroprotective and neurodegenerative properties.
-Also, in vitro studies showed that MMSCs are potentially able to differentiate into various types of cells, including neurons, and form new synapses with neighboring neurons .
-The therapeutic effect is provided also by the immunomodulating effect of MMSCs due to the neuroinflammatory nature of Parkinson’s disease .
+Stem cells used to treat Parkinson’s disease are mostly mesenchymal stem cells.
+These cells can produce a wide range of biologically active molecules (cytokines and growth factors), including those with neuroprotective and neurodegenerative properties.
+Also, in vitro studies showed that MSCs are potentially able to differentiate into various types of cells, including neurons, and form new synapses with neighboring neurons .
+The therapeutic effect is also provided by the immunomodulating effect of MSCs due to the neuroinflammatory nature of Parkinson’s disease .

 Stem cell sources

-MMSCs can be obtained both from the patient’s own tissues (bone marrow, adipose tissue, peripheral blood or gingiva) or from donor sources (placenta, umbilical cord or bone marrow).
-The source of cells is selected based on the patient’s condition, disease state, the presence of contraindications to the collection the patient’s own cells (tolerance to anesthesia, risk of bleeding, etc), and also the combined use of donor and patient’s own cells in a personal treatment program.
+MSCs can be obtained both from the patient’s own tissues (bone marrow, adipose tissue, peripheral blood, or gingiva) or from donor sources (placenta, umbilical cord, or bone marrow).
+The source of cells is selected based on the patient’s condition, disease state, the presence of contraindications to the collection of the patient’s own cells (tolerance to anesthesia, risk of bleeding, etc), and also the combined use of donor and patient’s own cells in a personal treatment program.

 What the therapy involves

-The treatment procedure, when autologous cells are used, involves the following stages:
+The treatment procedure, for autologous stem cells and Parkinson’s disease, involves the following stages:

-1. Cells harvesting from one of the source of MMSCs;
+- Cell harvesting from one of the sources of stem cells.

-2. Creating the cell product – processing and cultivation to obtain the required number of MMSCs (this is the most time-consuming step which lasts about 4 weeks);
+- Creating the cell product – processing and cultivation to obtain the required number of MSCs (this is the most time-consuming step which lasts about 4 weeks).

-When donor cells are used for treatment, the second step is excluded: cultivated and cryopreserved in advance stem cells (own or donated) may be ready for use within 24 hours.
+When donor cells are used for treatment, the second step is excluded: cultivated and cryopreserved in advance stem cells (patient’s own or donated) may be ready for use within 24 hours.

-Prior to the procedure, a Swiss Medica doctor will examine you to determine the current state of your health and individual characteristics, and to collect information from your medical history to determine your eligibility for receiving stem cell therapy with MMSCs.
+Before the stem cell transplant for Parkinson’s disease, a Swiss Medica doctor will examine you to determine the current state of your health and individual characteristics, and to collect information from your medical history to determine your eligibility for receiving stem cell therapy with MSCs.
 Laboratory and/or instrumental tests are performed at this time.
-The specialist will choose the most suitable source of autologous MMSCs (bone marrow, adipose/fat tissue or gingival tissue) or recommend treatment with donor stem cells.
+The specialist will choose the most suitable source of autologous MSCs (bone marrow, adipose/fat tissue, or gingival tissue) or recommend treatment with donor stem cells.

-To extract autologous MMSCs, the doctor will first prepare your skin by cleaning it with an antiseptic in the operating room and then will administer a local or general anesthesia.
+To extract autologous MSCs, the doctor will first prepare your skin by cleaning it with an antiseptic in the operating room and then will administer local or general anesthesia.
 A sample of the biological material is then extracted.

 The bone marrow samples are usually collected from the top ridge of the back of a hipbone or sometimes from the front of the hip.
 Adipose tissue is harvested in the area of the anterior abdominal wall, side surfaces of the waist, loins, buttocks, or the outer side of the hips.
 When cells are collected from the gingival tissue, the doctor takes a small part (3-4 mm3) of the gum.